 Take these steps

 So, how should applicants deal with these situations?
 If you receive a residency match “love letter,” take its sincerity and truthfulness with a grain of salt.
 You certainly will want to respond graciously, but do not say you are ranking the program first if that is not your intention.
 As for fielding questions or comments that may violate the MPA, I suggest being diplomatic and somewhat vague without confronting or offending your interviewer.
 For example, if the interviewer asks where else you are applying or interviewing, it is acceptable to answer, “I am applying to and interviewing at a variety of programs, mostly on the West Coast” or whatever situation applies to you.
 If pressured to express specific interest in a program, it is fair to say, “I am very interested in this program and have not yet decided on my final rank order, but I will be ranking your program highly.”
 As with the “love letter,” do not tell a program that you will be ranking it first if this is not true.

-Although some programs do indeed violate MPA standards, most programs behave ethically in the match, and it is the obligation of all program directors and everyone who interviews applicants to uphold MPA tenets.
+Although some programs do indeed violate MPA standards, a NRMP match violation, most programs behave ethically in the match, and it is the obligation of all program directors and everyone who interviews applicants to uphold MPA tenets.
 Values and ideals start at the top so, if those in positions of power do not demonstrate ethical behavior, applicants are also encouraged to be insincere.
 Such behavior not only violates the MPA but also corrodes some fundamentals of our profession: honesty, good will and professionalism.